enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/concepts/macro.md

   "category": "trickster:concepts"
 }
 ```
-Macros allow you to create your own Revisions to aid with spell scribing.
+Macros allow you to create your own revisions to aid with spell scribing.

 A [map](^trickster:distortions/map) that links a set of patterns to a set of spells is used to define macros.